gaelforget/gradientsWG1/README-dataset-template.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2653669.svg)](https://doi.org/10.5281/zenodo.2653669)

-_Note: when data that is either prelimary or proprietary (i.e. not publicly documented or DOI'ed yet) needs to be included, one can instead provide an email (or website) + the date when the original data was last received (or downloaded)_
+_Note: when data that is either prelimary or proprietary (e.g. not yet publicly documented or DOI'ed) needs to be included, then one could instead provide an email / website + the date when the original data was last received / accessed_

 ### Software & Workflows